-MAOs sponsoring Fully Integrated Dual Eligible (FIDE) Special Needs Plans (SNP) within Medicare contracts in effect on or before January 1, 2016, and with a minimum enrollment of 50 members may elect to report at the plan benefit package level to determine eligibility for a frailty adjustment payment, similar to payments provided to PACE programs.
-Voluntary reporting is in addition to standard HOS requirements for quality reporting at the contract level.
+MAOs offering Fully Integrated Dual Eligible (FIDE) Special Needs Plans (SNP) may elect to report HOS or HOS-M at the plan benefit package (PBP) level to determine eligibility for a frailty adjustment payment under the Affordable Care Act.
+For contracts with more than 500 members, voluntary reporting is in addition to standard HOS requirements for quality reporting at the contract level.
+CMS will notify MAOs that have chosen HOS-M for their FIDE SNP if they lack sufficient enrollment to field the HOS-M.